-N45.
+- N45.
 Table N.5.4 summarises the SA findings.
-The assessments are presented in full within Appendix B of the Regulation 18 (2024) Interim SA Report14.

-N46.
-No single SDO could deliver the required quantum of development and a combination of SDOs would be needed to form a spatial strategy and ensure a sustainable level of growth across Medway as a whole.
+The assessments are presented in full within Appendix B of the Regulation 18 (2024) Interim SA Report14. - N46.
+A combination of SDOs would be needed to form a spatial strategy and ensure a sustainable level of growth across Medway as a whole.
 Drawing on the assessment narrative and relative sustainability performance of the 12 SDOs against each SA Objective, the Urban SDO emerged as the best performing option the most often.
 The Suburban SDO and Chatham Docks SDO also performed relatively well, each ranking 1st against two SA Objectives.
 The worst performing SDO is the Hoo Peninsula, ranking the lowest against a number of SA Objectives, with potential adverse effects associated with the introduction of a large quantum of growth in small settlements and in proximity to sensitive ecological receptors.